-Such changes, appearing in The National Gardener, are considered binding and go into effect July 1 of odd-numbered years.
+Such changes, appearing in The National Gardener, are considered binding and go into effect July 1 annually.

 Minor corrections and/or clarifications to the Handbook for Flower Shows need only Flower Show Schools Committee approval and go into effect immediately upon their publication.